 debops.redisAnsible role.
 The new roles support multiple Redis and Sentinel instances on a single host.

-- debops.freeradius, an Ansible role that can be used to manage FreeRADIUS service, used in network management.
+- The debops.freeradius role can be used to manage FreeRADIUS service, used in network management.

-- debops.dhcp_probe, can be used to install and configure dhcp_probe service, which passively detects rogue DHCP servers.
+- The debops.dhcp_probe role can be used to install and configure dhcp_probe service, which passively detects rogue DHCP servers.

 /etc/fstabentries for local devices, bind mounts and can be used to create or modify directories, to permit access to resources by different applications.
 The role is included by default in the